- Guide Map

 HOLLYWOOD BOULEVARD: At Disney's Hollywood Studios, guests enter the turnstiles onto the main street, Hollywood Boulevard, where reality blends into fantasy -- neon and chrome, art deco and modern architecture dominate the scenery.
 To enhance the old-time atmosphere, Citizens of Hollywood (formerly known as Streetmosphere) characters like 1930s detectives, starlets and gossip columnists, populate the streets, interacting with the crowds they draw.
 Colorful shops and restaurants reinforce the feeling of yesteryear -- the Hollywood Brown Derby, for example, faithfully recalls the landmark meeting place of the stars, right down to its signature Cobb salad and grapefruit cake.

-As you walk down Hollywood Boulevard, immediately in front of you you'll see the park icon, a gigantic Sorcerer Mickey Hat, originally built to mark WDW's 100 Years of Magic Celebration.
-Behind that is a replica of Mann's Chinese Theater, which houses one of the park's hallmark attractions, The Great Movie Ride.
+As you walk down Hollywood Boulevard, immediately in front of you you'll see a replica of Mann's Chinese Theater, which houses one of the park's hallmark attractions, The Great Movie Ride.
 This slow-moving tram ride showcases some of the most memorable moments ever captured on the silver screen.
 In front of the Chinese Theater, you'll see where numerous celebrities, including Robin Williams, Samuel L. Jackson, Sylvester Stallone, Billy Joel and Christie Brinkley have left their handprints in cement.

 ECHO LAKE: The first left you encounter off Hollywood Boulevard takes you past Echo Lake, distinguished by the towering Dinosaur Gertie who serves up snacks and desserts.
-You pass by a pair of eateries -- Hollywood & Vine, home of a character breakfast and lunch featuring the Little Einsteins and JoJo and Goliath, and the '50s Prime Time Cafe, where the servers treat you like family -- right down to scolding you for putting your elbows on the table!
+You pass by a pair of eateries -- Hollywood & Vine, home of a character breakfast and lunch featuring Princess Sofia the First, Doc McStuffins, Jake from the Neverland Pirates and Handy Manny, and the '50s Prime Time Cafe, where the servers treat you like family -- right down to scolding you for putting your elbows on the table!
 As you follow around the lake, you encounter the Indiana Jones Epic Stunt Spectacular, a live show with death-defying stunts.
-Nearby, a newly reopened Star Tours-The Adventures Continue takes you on an amazing 3D journey to a variety of Star Wars destinations, featuring some of the familiar Star Wars characters.
-On the other side of the lake is Sounds Dangerous, a showcase for special sound effects featuring funnyman Drew Carey.
-Next door is the ABC-TV Theater, which now houses Disney's version of American Idol, the popular television talent show.
-In between these two attractions is the Academy of Television Arts & Sciences Hall of Fame Plaza, which features sculptures of famous television legends, as well as the second-largest Emmy statue in the world (14 1/2 feet from its base).
+Nearby, Star Tours-The Adventures Continue takes you on an amazing 3D journey to a variety of Star Wars destinations, featuring some of the familiar Star Wars characters.
+The Hyperion Theater (former home of the American Idol Experience) is the location of the For the First Time in Forever Frozen Sing-Along Celebration.

 PIXAR PLACE: Behind the Chinese Theater is the former Mickey Avenue, now dubbed Pixar Place, home to the extremely popular Toy Story Mania, which opened to the public May 31, 2008.
 Green Army Men, Buzz and Woody appear in this area intermittently throughout the day.